fenago/data-analysis-pandas/lab_guides/lab_3.md

 =====================================================

-In lab 7, *Working with Pandas DataFrames*, we worked on data collection and how to perform an initial inspection and filtering of the data; this usually gives us ideas of things that need to be
+In lab 7, we worked on data collection and how to perform an initial inspection and filtering of the data; this usually gives us ideas of things that need to be